Torrib/Nostalgia/README.md

 Setup
 =====

 Controller dll is currently only in 32 bit.
-This it to be run in 32 bit jvm for now.
+This require the application to run in the 32 bit JVM for now.

 Install Java 8 JDK (32 bit)
 Install Visual c++ runtime 2013 (32 bit)